0800 999 0123 Mon-Sat: 9am-5pm. Sun: 10.30am-4.30pm

 The main consideration which must be made when adding an outbuilding to your garden is height.
 Planning permission is not required for the majority of garden buildings however once they surpass a certain height, planning permission is required.
 The maximum height is 4 metres (with a dual pitched roof) and 3 metres for any other roof.
 It must have a maximum eaves height of 2.5 metres and be single storey.
 If the building is within 2 metres of a boundary of the curtilage of the house it must have a maximum height of 2.5 metres.
 Also, the outbuilding must not have any verandas, balconies or be placed on a raised platform; any platform must not exceed 0.3 metres in height.

 In addition to height, placement must also be considered.
 No more than half the area of land around the ‘original house’ should be covered by additions or other buildings; ‘original house’ refers to how it was first built, or how it stood on 1st July 1948.
 Conservatories, extensions and outbuildings are all considered additions, so it is important you consider how much land an extension has taken up before purchasing an outbuilding.
-In terms of location; the outbuilding must be at least 2 metres from any boundary if it is more than 2.5 metres tall or if it is lower than 2.5 metres it needs to be 1 metre away from any boundary.
+In terms of location; the outbuilding must be at least 2 metres from any boundary if it is more than 2.5 metres tall or if it is lower than 2.5 metres it can be as close to the boundary as is possible, without forming part of the boundary.
 There are extra considerations to be made if you are planning to place an outbuilding near a listed building or on designated land.
 Any outbuilding within the curtilage of listed buildings requires planning permission; as does any outbuilding placed on designated land.

 Whilst the majority of uses for a garden building are acceptable such as storage, gardening and working; there are a few rules to consider for the use of your outbuilding.
 It must still be primarily used as a private residence and not create excessive noise or smells (especially during unreasonable hours).
 In general, it must not involve things which are not usual for a house.
 It can be common practice to renovate outbuildings to use as guesthouses for children or relatives however this does require planning permission and means it may now be subject to things such as council tax.